 Students should register for the EMTC B50 course (8 units) either online or through the Bakersfield College Admission and Records Office.
 The course is offered each fall and spring, two evenings per week OR 4 days per week for 16 weeks.
-Additionally, this course is offered each summer, four evenings a week for 8 weeks.
+Additionally, this course is offered each summer as a day-time, four day a week course.

 Prior to the beginning of the EMT Program, and then throughout the program, students are required to show proof of a valid American Heart Association Basic Life Support – Healthcare Provider card.

 This BLS card must be valid until the end of the EMT Program.
 It is the student’s responsibility to obtain a current BLS card, to scan and upload a copy to their electronic portfolio, and to carry a copy of this card while attending clinical in the healthcare facilities.

 A physical examination completed by a physician of the student’s choice is required when entering the EMT Program to demonstrate that a student meets the following technical standards necessary to meet the program objectives.
 Appropriate immunizations are also required and are performed at the student’s expense.

 Students must meet the following essential technical standards to ensure the safety and welfare of the patients, the healthcare team, and themselves.
 A physical examination performed by a medical doctor determines whether a student meets the technical standards or any accommodations that may be necessary.

 Lifting and carrying a minimum of 30 pounds several times an hour